Journaling methods and techniques, with tips to get started and stay driven, plus inspiration to help you commit to a regular journaling practice.

 - Journaling for personal growth

-Within each of these categories are many more methods which I’ll delve into in more detail.
+Within each of these categories are many more methods which I’ll delve into in more detail to help you stay enthusiastic about your personal journaling experience.

 18 Journaling Methods to Inspire You to Journal

-These journaling methods and tips will help you to journal your way to improved wellbeing, in a variety of different ways, according to your preference and objectives.
+These different styles of journaling and tips will help you to journal your way to improved wellbeing, in a variety of different ways, according to your personal preferences and objectives.

 Following are some of the most powerful and effective journaling techniques, including: